amosjyng/yang/yin.md

     "The Rust primitive that a Yin data concept is implemented by."
 );

+uses_attribute_logic.implement_with(
+    3,
+    "Marks an archetype and all its descendants as requiring attribute-specific logic during generation."
+);

 uses_data_logic.implement_with(
     8,
     "Marks an archetype and all its descendants as requiring data-specific logic during generation."
+);

+uses_root_node_logic.implement_with(
+    16,
+    "Marks an archetype as requiring root-node-specific logic during generation.
+None of its descendants will inherit this."
 );

 import_path.implement_with(